 The Collagen Digestion Objection (And What The Research Actually Says)

-The most common argument against collagen peptide supplements goes something like this: "Collagen is just a protein.
-Your stomach acid breaks it down into amino acids like any other protein.
-So you're paying $40 for a fancy version of amino acids you could get from chicken breast."
-This objection sounds intuitive.
-It also turns out to be largely outdated, and the actual research on this is genuinely interesting.
+The standard argument against collagen peptide supplements goes something like this.
+Collagen is a protein.
+Your stomach acid breaks proteins down into amino acids.
+So you're paying $40 for a fancy version of amino acids you could get from chicken breast.
+The objection sounds intuitive.
+It also turns out to be largely outdated, and the actual research on this is one of those rabbit holes that pays off.

 The Practical Questions Everyone Asks